-If you are visiting France from outside Europe, you may not be familiar with some French transportation options.
-This guide will take you step by step through each means of transport in France, so you know what to expect during your trip.
+If you are visiting France from outside Europe, you may not be familiar with the France transportation system in general or with some French transportation options.
+This guide will take you step by step through each modes of transportation in France, so you know what to expect during your trip.

 Transportation in France Content: